kuyugama/addon-system/README.md

 with early created addons root directory and `pip` library manager.
-If you use another library manging tool - just write your own implementation of library manager that uses it(only 3 methods!).
+If you use another library manging tool - write your own implementation of library manager that uses it (only three methods!).

 ### Querying addons

 > Search of addons?
 YES!

-For your needs you can easily
-search for the addons(not in the internet!
+For your needs, you can search for the addons(not on the internet!
 Yet?)

 ```python
 from pathlib import Path